Lincoln Memorial University: Duncan School of Law

+In February 2012, Duncan School of Law was sued by a former student for "negligent enrollment."
+The case was dismissed in 2013.
+LMU-DSOL was granted full accreditation on March 1, 2019.
+LMU-DSOL's 2021 first-time bar passage rate was 50.67%.
+Of the 2020 graduating class, 62.7% secured full-time long-term bar passage required or JD-advantage employment within 10 months of graduation.

 DeBusk College of Osteopathic Medicine

 The initial plans to open Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM) began in 2004.
 Autry O.V.
 Pete DeBusk, the Chairman of the LMU Board of Trustees and LMU alumnus, was interested in starting a college of osteopathic medicine at LMU.
 After conducting a year-long feasibility study, LMU announced it was pursuing the development of a college of osteopathic medicine and named Ray Stowers, D.O., F.A.C.O.F.P., a rural family physician, as vice president and dean.
 The college was named DeBusk College of Osteopathic Medicine in honor of its initiator.
 The four-story, 105000 sqft building was opened to its inaugural class of osteopathic medical students on August 1, 2007.

 The DeBusk College of Osteopathic Medicine offers two degrees, a Doctor of Osteopathic Medicine, and a Master of Science in Physician Assistant Studies.
 The college is accredited by the Commission on Osteopathic College Accreditation (COCA) and the Commission on Colleges of the Southern Association of Colleges and Schools.